How much does a Archaeologist make?

 Los Angeles, CA

-Los Angeles provides a dynamic environment for archaeologists.
-The city's diverse history and large population offer many research opportunities.
-Working with major museums and universities is common.
+Los Angeles provides a dynamic setting for archaeological work.
+The city’s diverse cultural history offers many research opportunities.
+Working with institutions like the Getty can be very rewarding.

 Find Archaeologist jobs in Los Angeles, CA